aixigo/PREvant/docs/companions.md

 ### Service Based

-The service-based companions functions the same way as the application-based services.
+The service-based companions work in the same way as the application-based services.
 Ensure that the `serviceName` is unique by using handlebars templating.